-Art, Politics and Protest in Twentieth Century America
+Art, Politics and Protest in 20th Century America

 This module examines the ways in which artists responded to and engaged with domestic and foreign politics in America from the 1950s to the 1970s.
 It considers the ways in which artists used a range of artistic practices as a means of protest in an era of capitalist consumerism, the Cold War and the American Vietnam War, the rise of identity and sexual politics and the civil rights movement.
 In particular, this module will examine the work of historically marginalised constituencies, including African American artists, Mexican American and Chicano artists, and women artists.

 The module surveys and analyses some of the main developments in world affairs since the end of the Second World War.
 This includes major international events, particularly the course and aftermath of the Cold War, as well as national and regional histories, especially in Europe, East Asia and the Middle East; the module also looks at key political and social movements.
 Attention is paid to political, economic and social forces.
 You will usually spend three hours in lectures and seminars each week.